 Costa Rica Honduras El Salvador Mexico Guatemala

-4. The 2010 US Census showed what percent of our population is Hispanic?
+4. The 2010 US Census showed what percent of the US population was Hispanic?
 (Circle one.)

 13% 16% 20% 24%